EgoExo++: Integrating On-demand Exocentric Visuals with 2.5D Ground Surface Estimation for Interactive Teleoperation of Underwater ROVs: Implementation Evaluation

 \textbf{Observations: strengths and limitations}.
 Our experiments reveal some key strengths of the proposed teleoperation framework.
 First, the generated exocentric views closely resemble the actual EOB views during a smooth trajectory, which is usually the case for subsea exploration and surveying tasks.
-Second, the buffer memory works as a backup during a temporary failure of the SLAM system, typically observed at turning corners or due to abrupt motion.
-In such cases, our algorithm retains historical poses from its buffer memory; teleoperators can utilize this for situational awareness to safely anchor or pause the mission until communication is restored.
+Second, the buffer memory works as a backup during a temporary failure of the SLAM system, typically observed at turning corners or due to abrupt motion. \finalrev{In such cases, our algorithm retains historical poses along with their associated egocentric images from its buffer memory.
+Unlike the sparse SLAM map and last known poses, which are geometrically sparse and semantically empty, the buffered images and the 2.5D terrain map provide richer spatial context, assisting the operator to understand the recent scene layout better} and safely anchor or pause the mission until communication is restored.
 On the other hand, its heavy dependency on the SLAM backbone leads to some inherent limitations.
-Feature-based monocular SLAM systems often fail in feature-deprived noisy underwater scenes, which leads to inaccurate pose tracking and thus inaccurate Ego-to-Exo view synthesis.
+Feature-based monocular SLAM systems often fail in feature-deprived, noisy underwater scenes, which leads to inaccurate pose tracking and thus inaccurate EgoExo view synthesis.
 Tracking 6-DOF ROV motion from monocular vision is particularly challenging with no additional sensor to recover the scale information~\cite{JoshiIROS2019,wu2023sdu_sfm}.
 We observe some instances where the estimated ROV pose is incorrectly scaled in the rendering.
-To address this, multi-sensor fusion-based underwater SLAM backbones~\cite{RahmanIJRR2022,mo2021fast} can be utilized in more critical applications.
+To address this, multi-sensor fusion-based underwater SLAM backbones~\cite{RahmanIJRR2022,mo2021fast,lago2024visual} can be utilized in more critical applications.